jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/gitlab-ci.md

     including deployments
     for both development and production,
     a manual [merge request approval](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/)
-    from a developer other than the one who opened the request
-    is still required in order to
-    be able to deploy changes to production.
+    from a developer is still required in order to be able to deploy changes to production.

 We do not use [GItlab CI][GITLAB-CI] for: